 That’s basically what sciatica is.
-It is a sciatic nerve pain or symptoms resulting from disk herniation, irritating the sciatica nerve.
+It is sciatic nerve pain or symptoms resulting from disk herniation, irritating the sciatica nerve.

-The nerve is the longest one in human body, running through your lower back, hips, legs, and feet.
+The nerve is the longest one in the human body, running through your lower back, hips, legs, and feet.

 With sciatica, the nerve pain normally starts from your lumbar area (lower spine), spreading through the rest of the sciatica nerve (from your hips to your feet).

 People who are most prone to sciatica are those of old age and are overweight because of their degenerated or overstressed spine.